Call now for a FREE consultation(561) 375-9500

 The untimely death of a loved one always creates confusion and sorrow for a family.
 Not only will they need to plan a funeral and figure out burial expenses, but they also must consider their financial future.

-Compassionate attorneys could help the families of the deceased file lawsuits designed to provide financial stability and comfort during these difficult times.
+Compassionate personal injury attorneys could help the families of the deceased file lawsuits designed to provide financial stability and comfort during these difficult times.
 A Martin County wrongful death lawyer can work to hold the people responsible for the death accountable for their actions and restore your peace of mind.
 En Español.

 Not every death is wrongful.
 Indeed, most deaths are the result of natural causes.
 However, when a death is the result of another person’s intentional act, negligence, or recklessness, the family of the deceased may bring a lawsuit.

 Most wrongful death suits are the result of accidents.
 The defendant did not mean to cause the death, or even for any harm to come to the deceased.
 However, the death was a direct result of their actions.
 Examples of these scenarios include car accidents, pedestrian accidents, slip and falls, and nursing home neglect.

 These cases fall under the theory of negligence.
 The estate must prove that the defendant owed them a duty of care and that they failed in this duty.

 Some wrongful death cases can also arise from intentional acts.
 Usually, the defendant may also be facing criminal charges.
 However, the outcome of any wrongful death lawsuit is independent of what happens in criminal court.
 A conviction in criminal court does not guarantee a civil court win, but an acquittal in criminal court also does not bar recovery in a civil case.
 Speak with a Martin County wrongful death lawyer to learn more.